Impression of Japan 8 Days

 Optional programs are subject to availability and must be booked more than 1 month before departure.

-Pre Tour-2 days 1 night HIROSHIMA tour $750/person base on double occupancy, single supplement $100.
+Pre Tour-2 days 1 night HIROSHIMA self guided tour $750/person base on double occupancy, single supplement $100.

 Day 1 (B, L, D)